qadirarazman/fall2025-qadira-razman/README.md

 ### Challenges and Next Steps
 - I wanted to add a cool flip box animation I found online but found it was difficult to implement with my current looping in JS.
 This is something I would like to spend a little more time trying to do.
 Ideally I want the front of each recipe card to look as is but have the recipe on the backside for users to see when they click on the card.
 - I am also unsure how much work it will be to allow users to search up recipes by name or ingredient so I might have to think about how else I want my website to flow.

+## What's On Your Plate? — 11/19 Changes
+- This week I wanted to create an animation where my recipe cards would flip and show the full recipe when users click on each card.
+- I managed to get that function to work but the card layout is now overlapping.